List of The Little Mermaid characters

 The main characters in the first film.
 Top row, from left to right: Ursula, King Triton, Ariel, Eric, and Scuttle.
 Bottom row: Flounder, Sebastian, and Max.

 The following is a list of original characters from Disney's The Little Mermaid franchise, covering the 1989 film, its prequel television series, its direct-to-video sequel and prequel films, stage musical adaptation, and the live-action adaption.

 Introduced in The Little Mermaid

 Ariel

-Ariel (voiced by Jodi Benson and portrayed by Auli'i Cravalho in The Little Mermaid Live!, Sierra Boggess in the Broadway musical and portrayed by Halle Bailey in the 2023 live-action film) is one of the main characters of the franchise.
-The seventh-born and the youngest daughter of King Triton and the late Queen Athena of the merfolk, Ariel is a fun-loving and mischievous mermaid who, over the course of the original film. becomes human and marries Eric, a human prince.
-She is the only Disney Princess to reach parenthood in Disney's animated film canon, as in The Little Mermaid II: Return to the Sea, Ariel is the mother of Melody, the film's protagonist.
+Ariel (voiced by Jodi Benson and portrayed by Auli'i Cravalho in The Little Mermaid Live!, Sierra Boggess in the Broadway musical and portrayed by Halle Bailey in the 2023 live-action film) is the protagonist of the franchise.
+The seventh-born and the youngest daughter of King Triton and the late Queen Athena of the merfolk, Ariel is a fun-loving and mischievous mermaid who, over the course of the original film, becomes human and marries Eric, a human prince.
+She is the only Disney Princess to reach parenthood in Disney's history, although in a direct-to-video sequel, as in The Little Mermaid II: Return to the Sea, Ariel is the mother of Melody, the film's protagonist.